baidlowi/Busway-end-to-end-Pipeline/README.md

 1. Install `gcloud SDK`, `terraform`, and create a GCP project.
 2. Create a service account with **Storage Admin**, **Storage Pbject Admin**, **BigQuery Admin** role.
 3. Create and Download the JSON credential and store it on `.google/credentials/google_credential.json`
-4. Edit `1-terraform/main.tf` in a text editor, and change `de-1199` with GCP's project id.
+4. Edit `1-terraform/main.tf` in a text editor, and change `de-1199` with your GCP's project id.
 5. Move directory to `1-terraform` by executing
     ```
     cd 1-terraform